FunkyE9th/Test/docs/HTSwith32kHzXtal.md

 5. Flash the build

-   - Connect Ubuntu PC to USB2 port of the dev kit
+   - Connect PC to USB2 port of the dev kit

    - Flash the build